Trusted WordPress tutorials, when you need them most.

 This method allows you to manually connect to Gmail’s SMTP servers to send your WordPress emails.

-Start by providing the Gmail address you want to use in the ‘From Email’ field and your name in the From ‘Name’ field.
+From here, you can start by providing the Gmail address you want to use in the ‘From Email’ field and your name in the From ‘Name’ field.

 Enter from email and name